mikkpav/job-board/README.md

 - Responsive design with media queries
 - Accessibility and semantic HTML (e.g., using `<dl>`, proper button behavior)
 - LocalStorage usage for simple data persistence

-## 🚀 Future Improvements

-- Add editing functionality to jobs
-- Improve form validation UX
-- Persist app state with a more scalable approach (e.g., context or external storage)

----

-Feel free to clone or fork this repo if you're learning React as well!